 A maximum of two return trips per student per year can be approved under compassionate travel entitlements.
-This maximum includes any instances where a family member has visited the student at the term address under the compassionate travel provisions.
+A family member or community member may use one of these trips to visit the student at the term address under the compassionate travel provisions.
+See 88.3 Family Member or Community Member travellers